 Image credit: boggy22 via Canva Pro

-While not exclusively for digital nomads, Thailand’s Long-Term Resident Visa is an attractive option for remote workers and freelancers.
+While not exclusively for digital nomads, Thailand offers a Long-Term Resident Visa, an attractive option for remote workers and freelancers.
 However, they must be employed under well-established companies that are based outside Thailand.
 This visa is valid for up to 10 years and allows for the possibility to obtain a work permit later on — hence the pricey income requirements and application fee.
 But given the significantly cheaper cost of living in Thailand, it might just be worth the investment.

 Average broadband internet speed: 205.63Mbps